acbsp/bonafide.guru/en/contents.rst

 in such a way, will be for us simply an information, food for mind.

-Due to the good memory some people can go on speaking for hours on these transcendental topics, quoting the shlokas from Bhagavad-gita and Srimad-Bhagavatam, become the good storyteller and thereby become known as a great "pandit" (the scientist), but in the end this will not bring any good neither to him nor to the ones who listen.
+Due to the good memory some people can go on speaking for hours on these transcendental topics, quoting the shlokas from Bhagavad-gītā and Śrīmad Bhāgavatam, become the good storyteller and thereby become known as a great "pandit" (the scientist), but in the end this will not bring any good neither to him nor to the ones who listen.
 Shrimad-Bhagavatam should be heard from the mouth of pure devotee of Lord Krishna.
 Lectures